Selvedge Shootout: Naked and Famous, Uniqlo, and Neuw Denim

 Naked and Famous is seen by many as a gateway denim, and I can see why.
 Once you nail down your fit it becomes relatively easy to explore an arguably unmatched variety of denim.
 N&F aren't afraid to make a pair of jeans you don't like, and I respect that they don't sit back and make the same pair of raw selvedge in a few fits all the time.
 The more I wear these the more I love them.
 I'm not at a place where I'm willing to spend $150 on jeans - I would rather put that money towards leather, outerwear, or shoes/boots, but on sale at $70-80 I think you get a substantial step up in quality over the $50 range with a wealth of more options.
 At <$70 I would consider them a great value and worth the gamble for anyone.
 Just make sure you look at sizing charts and listen to advice from other people, as there's a lot of useful feedback on the internet if you look for it.

-Nordstrom Rack currently has them on sale for a bit more than I had paid for mine, and for $50 I think these were a steal.
+My favorite and winner of the group was the Neuw Denim Dry Black Selvedge, a pair of jeans that really came out of nowhere for me.
+Nordstrom Rack currently has them on sale for a bit more than I had paid for mine, and for $50 I think these were a great pickup.
 To be honest, I don't care for their distressed/washed jeans at all, but I'll be on the lookout for some of their other stuff if I can catch them at the right time - particularly their Black Rope denim, which caught my eye while researching this review.

 Things I Liked